keigoi/kmclib/Steps.md

 Here `ach` (resp. `bch`) is the channel used by Alice (resp.
 Bob) to exchange messages with Bob (resp.
 Alice).
-Atoms `a` and `b` are role identifier (used to express to whom/from whom messages are to be sent/received.
+Atoms `a` and `b` are role identifiers (used to express to whom/from whom messages are to be sent/received.
+This invocation will take care of checking the compatibility between Alice and Bob.

 * Next, we implement the thread for Alice:
 ```